Aristocratjnr/LinguaQuestApp/replit.md

 ## Overview

-This is a language learning application similar to Duolingo, built with a modern full-stack architecture.
-The application allows users to practice conversations with AI characters in different languages, featuring real-time translation, cultural context, and gamification elements.
+This is a persuasive dialogue game where players interact with AI characters speaking Ghanaian languages (Twi, Ga, Ewe).
+Players must translate and craft persuasive arguments to convince AI characters to change their opinions, with scoring based on translation accuracy, persuasive strength, and cultural appropriateness.
+The game features a Duolingo-style UI with real-time translation and interactive AI behavior testing.

 ## User Preferences